-There is alot of fear about tubeless tyres but in reality they are the easiest tyres to live with.
-As not all tyres are created equal. tubeless tyre choice is important too but the majority of tubeless issues road users have are user error simple as that.
+There is alot of fear or confusion about tubeless tyres but in reality they are the easiest tyres to live with.
+As not all tyres are created equal, tubeless tyre choice is important but the majority of tubeless issues, are user error - simple as that.
 Below is a guide to avoid user error.
 I have worked this all out by trail and error (alot of error on my part as well).

 Sometimes however the sealant just cant seal the hole.
-Most of the time that is because there is insuffient sealant in the tyre but sometimes it is because the hole is too big.
-At tis point many people get out that spare tube and faff trying to get the tyre off, fit a tube while getting sealant every. then swear alot and ruin their thumbs trying to get the tyre back on again.
+Most of the time that is because there is insufficient sealant in the tyre but sometimes it is because the hole is too big.
+At this point many people get out that spare tube and faff trying to get the tyre off, fit a tube while getting sealant every.
+Then swear alot and ruin their thumbs trying to get the tyre back on again.
 No wonder some give up on tubeless tyres after that.
 There is a solution though.
-In my back pocket is Loctite flexible superglue and normally Genuine Innovations tyre worms.
-The worms are the string of butyl rubber and some with an applicator.
-For a bigger hole in the main body of the tyre I first try the superglue.
-If that can fill the hole and allow the tyre to hold air great if it leaks I try get the worms out.
-You place the worm with the middle in the applicator and shove it into the hole.
-This will plug it but a worm by itself is not always enough to seal at high pressures.
-Now get the flexible superglue out again.
-Smear that over the worm and hole.
-Let it set then inflate.
-I would be wary about inflating to high pressure straight away.
-I would put enough air in to get me home and no more.
-When you get home you will want to trim the worm and you can then make sure there is enough glue covering the hole before trying higher pressures.
-Remember a 25mm tubeless tyre is run at not more than 90 psi anyway.
+In my back pocket is Loctite flexible superglue and normally Maxalami tyre worms (there are other brands too).
+The worms are fibrous strings with tacky butyl rubber that come with an applicator.
+Before the tyre goes flat you place the worm with the middle in the applicator and shove it into the hole.

 Tubeless tyres can be repaired if they have a butyl or latex lining.
-IRC's tyres do many other do not though.
+IRC's tyres do, many other do not though.
 If you have a proper lining then you use a inner tube patch and vulcanising rubber glue to seal the inside of the tyre.
 For tyres without a lining you may need your superglue again to get the patch to stick.
 You can do this if your plug/superglue fix starts leaking air.
 There are tubeless patches too. these are often too big for road tyres but are thicker and will reinforce the tyre casing.
 The tyre has to be removed though so see if the external fix works first.

 What I carry;

 When I am commuting on the commuter bike with two big panniers I have tyre worms, flexible superglue, a pump, CO2 sometimes (depending on the tyre/rim I am using), valve core remover and a 2oz bottle of sealant.

 The thing is even if I carry what I do on the commuter bike it still takes up less space than tubes and levers.
 I do not carry a tube or tyre levers.
 As far as I am concerned my tubeless tyres once fitted will remain on the wheel until they are worn out, unless I have to patch it which thankfully I have had to do only once.